• Skip to primary navigation

 easy 2 ingredient lemon bars only need a box of angel food cake mix and a can of lemon creme pie filling

-In a large mixing bowl, empty the contents of the angel food cake mix and then the can of lemon creme pie filling.
-Combine the ingredients just enough so that the dry cake mix is thoroughly incorporated.
+Step 2: Mix.
+In a large mixing bowl, empty the contents of the one box of angel food cake mix (16 ounces or 454 grams) and the can of lemon creme pie filling (21 ounces or 595 grams).
+Combine the ingredients just enough to incorporate the dry cake mix thoroughly.
 Your cake batter should get a slightly frothy appearance.

 combining 2 ingredient lemon bar components, angel food cake mix and lemon creme pie filling to make easy lemon bar batter in a large mixing bowl